Christianity in Indonesia: Papua

-Papua, unlike the rest of Indonesia, has had no historic contact with Muslim preachers, and had its first Christian missionary contact in 1855.
+Papua, unlike the rest of Indonesia, has had little historic contact with Muslim preachers, and had its first Christian missionary contact in 1855.
 With little competition, the mission was relatively successful.
 Missionaries Carl Ottow and Johann Geisler, under the initiative of Ottho Gerhard Heldring, entered Papua at Mansinam island, near Manokwari on 5 February 1855, and are said to have knelt on the beach and prayed, claiming Papua for Christ.
 Since 2001, the fifth of February has been a Papuan public holiday, recognising this first landing.

 Ottow and Geisler studied the Numfor language, and were subsequently granted a monthly stipend by the Dutch government.
 The missionaries proposed a scheme to start a tobacco plantation using Christian Javanese to train the Papuans and were given 5,000 guilders by the Dutch and two Christian Javanese tobacco farmers.
 The Dutch administrators perceived the missionaries activities as a cut-price means of colonisation, while the missionaries themselves made profits from trading Papuan goods.
 The Utrecht Mission Society (UZV) joined the mission in 1863; they were prohibited from trade, and instead established a trading committee.

 The UZV established a Christian-based education system as well as regular church services.
 Initially, the Papuans' attendance was encouraged using bribes of betel nut and tobacco, but subsequently, this was stopped.
 In addition, slaves were bought to be raised as stepchildren and then freed.
 By 1880, only 20 Papuans had been baptised, including many freed slaves.

 The Dutch government established posts in Netherlands New Guinea in 1898, a move welcomed by the missionaries, who saw orderly Dutch rule as the essential antidote to Papua paganism.
 Subsequently, the UZV mission had more success, with a mass conversion near Cenderawasih Bay in 1907 and the evangelisation of the Sentani people by Pamai, a native Papuan in the late 1920s.
 Due to the Great Depression, the mission suffered a funding shortfall and switched to native evangelists, who had the advantage of speaking the local language (rather than Malay) but were often poorly trained.
 The mission extended in the 1930s to Yos Sudarso Bay, and the UZV mission by 1934 had over 50,000 Christians, 90% of them in North Papua, the remainder in West Papua.
 By 1942 the mission had expanded to 300 schools in 300 congregations.